wagov/wasocshared/docs/advisories/20231115003-Microsoft-Releases-October-2023-Security-Updates.md

 ## What is the vulnerability?

-A list of vulnerabilities and products can be found [November 2023 Security Update Guide](https://msrc.microsoft.com/update-guide/releaseNote/2023-Nov)
+A list of vulnerabilities and products can be found at [November 2023 Security Update Guide](https://msrc.microsoft.com/update-guide/releaseNote/2023-Nov)

 ## Recommendation